arminbro/generate-react-cli/readme.md

 The keys represent the type of template, and the values are the paths that point to where your custom template lives in your project/system.

-### Example of using the optional `customTemplates` object within your generate-react-cli.json config file:
+### Example of using the `customTemplates` object within your generate-react-cli.json config file:

 ```json
 {